Making an Aluminum Window Screen Frame

 by Michigan State University on Apr 26, 2012

-Materials to make a replacement screen or odd-sized screen can be purchased at many building material or hardware stores.
+Materials to make a replacement screen or odd-sized screen can be purchased at many building materials or hardware stores.
 The framing material usually comes in lengths of 6 feet so measure the opening into which the frame must fit before you buy the material.
 Buy enough material to make the four sides.
-In addition buy a package of four corner braces.
+Also, buy a package of four corner braces.
 Then proceed as follows:

 Mark off a distance equal to one side of the opening being sure to mark on the long side.

 Cut another 45-degree angle so the piece looks like the side of a picture frame.

 Insert a corner brace into each end of one of the pieces and attach two more sides so you have a "U" shape.